-For unknown reasons the partnership was dissolved and Woo opened his own firm in 1964, sharing office space with architect Leon Bridges.
-During this time he designed First Federal Savings & Loan Bank, Renton (1967-68); Sunset Plaza Veterinary Clinic (1964) in Bellevue; the first home of the Wing Luke Museum (1967); First Federal Savings & Loan (1968) in Renton; Dr. L.C.
+For unknown reasons in 1964 the partnership was dissolved and Woo opened his own firm, sharing office space with architect Leon Bridges.
+During this time he designed First Federal Savings & Loan Bank, Renton (1967-68); Sunset Plaza Veterinary Clinic (1964) in Bellevue; the first home of the Wing Luke Museum (1967); the Dr. L.C.
 Hoover House (1968) in Edmonds; and a remodel of the Tai Tung Restaurant (1968) in Seattle's Chinatown/International District.

-In 1969 Woo formed a partnership with Gerald A. Park joined Woo in a new partnership.
-Together they designed a variety of projects scattered across the Seattle region including the King County Fairgrounds (1970) in Enumclaw; completed several improvements to Seattle Community College (1969-70); the Kawabe Memorial House Senior Apartments (1971); United Savings & Loan Bank Headquarters building (1973) in downtown Seattle; the United Savings & Loan Association - Jackson Park Branch (1975); and completed an extensive remodel of the Renton Highlands Shopping Center (1979).
+In 1969, Gerald A. Park joined Woo in a new partnership.
+Together they designed a variety of projects scattered across the Seattle region including the King County Fairgrounds (1970) in Enumclaw; several improvements to Seattle Community College (1969-70); the Kawabe Memorial House Senior Apartments (1971); the United Savings & Loan Bank Headquarters building (1973) in Seattle's Chinatown/International District; the United Savings & Loan Association - Jackson Park Branch (1975); and completed an extensive remodel of the Renton Highlands Shopping Center (1979).

 Throughout his career, Woo was heavily involved in a variety of social and civic organizations, particularly with the Chinese American Community.
-He served on the Seattle Human Rights Commission (1965-68); and was one of the founders and served as President of the Puget Sound Mycological Society (1964).
+He served on the Seattle Human Rights Commission (1965-68); and was one of the founders.
 He was also a member of the Chong Wa Benevolent Association Board (1965), the governing body of Seattle’s Chinese community; and was founder and President of the Chinese Community Service Organization (early 1960s).
 In 1971 Woo served as President of the Wing Luke Museum (1971); and was a board member of China Club of Seattle.
 He was also a member of the Jackson Street Community Council and Seattle Urban Renewal Enterprises, all while being a an active member of the Chinatown Chamber of Commerce.
-From 1983 to 1989 Woo also served on the Seattle Chinatown-International District Preservation & Development Authority board.
+He also served as President of the Puget Sound Mycological Society (1964).
+From 1983 to 1989 Woo served on the Seattle Chinatown-International District Preservation & Development Authority board.

 Woo was also responsible for providing the designs for the three foot tall street lanterns that helped give the Seattle International District its character.
 Sponsored by the Chong Wa Benevolent Association, 119 lanterns were installed in 1962.